This article deals with creating and applying the general ledger account schemes.

 In addition, it is possible to create an individual general ledger scheme under the 'Master Payroll Settings'.
 You then have three options:

-1. Copying lines
+1. Copying General Ledger Rules

-2. Linking lines
+2. Linking General Ledger rules

 3. Starting with an empty scheme